A complete list of publications can be found on my Google Scholar page.

 How Role-Play Games Can Inform Interactive Learning Systems

 Interactive learning techniques such as role-play are valuable to learners, but often difficult for instructors to implement.
 While technology can successfully support interactive learning, few systems have been designed or studied that support classroom role-play specifically.
 This research explores how role-play games (RPGs) can inform the design of systems to support role-play for interactive learning.
-Early findings reveal how role-player’s expertise – both in supporting group cohesion and in preserving the spirit of the experience – can offer instructors and system designers new insights on using role-play to support interactive learning in the classroom.

 Publication: